katahiromz/ImeStudy/README.md

 Japanese text was born as an international language through exchanges with China and neighboring countries.

 1. Japanese didn't have any characters in the initial time.
 Japanese was sounds only.
-2. The characters of Katakana are derived from a part of Chinese Kanji, that indicates a pronunciation of foreign word.
+2. The characters of Katakana are derived from part(s) of Chinese Kanji, that indicates pronunciation of a foreign character.
 3. The characters of Hiragana are derived from a deformation of Chinese Kanji to write a Japanese word.

 ## What is Kana?